vmware-archive/salty-vagrant/README.rst

 ==============
 Salty Vagrant
 ==============

+** DEPRECATED: Vagrant includes a salt provisioner for Vagrant versions 1.3.0 and above **

 Provision `Vagrant`_ boxes using `Saltstack`_.

 Help and discussion can be found at ``#salt`` on Freenode IRC (just ping ``akoumjian``)